vitorcurtis/RWinOut/README.md

 -------------
 It was tested using Windows versions of Python 3.6 and Anaconda 4.4 with the R-essentials package.

-Copy `RWinOut` directly from the repository using the `curl` command:
+Copy `RWinOut` directly from the repository using the `curl` command inside your notebook with:

     !curl -O "https://raw.githubusercontent.com/vitorcurtis/RWinOut/master/RWinOut.py"